kushagras71/profane_tweets_classfication/README.md

 # profane_tweets_classfication
-This python program helps if assigning degree of profanity to Twitter tweets.
+Assigning a degree of profanity to Twitter tweets.
+==